 The soil and conditions in this area of Holland are perfect for Tulip growing.
 And, we will spend the next few miles searching for flower photo ops.
 We return to Alkmaar by the North Sea Dunes with a stop in the ancient town of Bergen.

-After breakfast, we'll head into Alkmaar city center for the first cheese market of the season!
-This exciting tradition with porters wearing white dress and straw hats is not to be missed.
-Our next stop is the lovely village of De Rijp for a Pannekoeken (Dutch pancake) lunch treat from Suzie.
+Our first stop is the lovely village of De Rijp for a Pannekoeken (Dutch pancake) lunch treat from Suzie.

 We cycle winding bike paths in the lovely nature area of Het Twisk leading to the short ferry into Amsterdam.
 Tonight we celebrate a special captain's farewell dinner!